ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineDiagnostics.rst

 created in the top level directory (where the script is run) and in the output directory.

+For future reference, the configuration file is also archived in the *slurmOutput* directory, with the timestamp added to the filename.
+This will allow you to go back and see exactly what you submitted each time.

 Each of the individual askapsoft tasks produces a log file that includes a report of the time taken and the memory used.
 The processing scripts extract this information and place them in both ascii table and csv formatted files in the stats/ directory.
-These files are named with the job ID and a description of the task, along with an indication of whether the job succeeded ('OK') or failed ('FAIL').
+These files are named with the job ID, the number of cores used, a description of the task, along with an indication of whether the job succeeded ('OK') or failed ('FAIL').
 For distributed jobs, a distinction is made between the master process (rank 0) and the worker processes, and for the workers